Source code for orbitize.priors

 [docs]class LogUniformPrior(Prior): """ This is the probability distribution :math:`p(x) \\propto 1/x` The __init__ method should take in a "min" and "max" value of the distribution, which correspond to the domain of the prior.
 (If this is not implemented, the prior has a singularity at 0 and infinite integrated probability).
 Args: minval (float): the lower bound of this distribution maxval (float): the upper bound of this distribution """ def __init__(self, minval, maxval): self.minval = minval self.maxval = maxval self.logmin = np.log(minval) self.logmax = np.log(maxval) def __repr__(self): return "Log Uniform"

 [docs] def draw_samples(self, num_samples): """ Draw samples from this 1/x distribution.
-Args: num_samples (float): the number of samples to generate Returns: np.array: samples ranging from [``minval``, ``maxval``) as floats. """ # sample from a uniform distribution in log space samples = np.random.uniform(self.logmin, self.logmax, num_samples) # convert from log space to linear space samples = np.exp(samples) return samples
+Args: num_samples (float): the number of samples to generate Returns: np.array: samples ranging from [``minval``, ``maxval``) as floats. """ # sample from a uniform distribution in log space samples = np.random.uniform(0, 1, num_samples) # convert from log space to linear space samples = self.transform_samples(samples) return samples

 [docs]class UniformPrior(Prior): """ This is the probability distribution p(x) propto constant.
 Args: minval (float): the lower bound of the uniform prior maxval (float): the upper bound of the uniform prior """ def __init__(self, minval, maxval): self.minval = minval self.maxval = maxval def __repr__(self): return "Uniform"

 [docs] def draw_samples(self, num_samples): """ Draw samples from this uniform distribution.
-Args: num_samples (float): the number of samples to generate Returns: np.array: samples ranging from [0, pi) as floats. """ # sample from a uniform distribution in log space samples = np.random.uniform(self.minval, self.maxval, num_samples) return samples
+Args: num_samples (float): the number of samples to generate Returns: np.array: samples ranging from [0, pi) as floats. """ # sample from a uniform distribution in log space samples = np.random.uniform(0, 1, num_samples) samples = self.transform_samples(samples) return samples

 [docs]class SinPrior(Prior): """ This is the probability distribution :math:`p(x) \\propto sin(x)` The domain of this prior is [0,pi]. """ def __init__(self): pass def __repr__(self): return "Sine"

 [docs] def draw_samples(self, num_samples): """ Draw samples from a Sine distribution.
-Args: num_samples (float): the number of samples to generate Returns: np.array: samples ranging from [0, pi) as floats. """ # draw uniform from -1 to 1 samples = np.random.uniform(-1, 1, num_samples) samples = np.arccos(samples) % np.pi return samples
+Args: num_samples (float): the number of samples to generate Returns: np.array: samples ranging from [0, pi) as floats. """ # draw uniform from -1 to 1 samples = np.random.uniform(0, 1, num_samples) samples = self.transform_samples(samples) return samples

 [docs]class LinearPrior(Prior): """ Draw samples from the probability distribution: .. math:: p(x) \\propto mx+b where m is negative, b is positive, and the range is [0,-b/m].
 Args: m (float): slope of line.
 Must be negative. b (float): y intercept of line.
 Must be positive. """ def __init__(self, m, b): self.m = m self.b = b def __repr__(self): return "Linear"

-[docs]def all_lnpriors(params, priors): """ Calculates log(prior probability) of a set of parameters and a list of priors Args: params (np.array): size of N parameters priors (list): list of N prior objects corresponding to each parameter Returns: float: prior probability of this set of parameters """ logp = 0. for param, prior in zip(params, priors): param = np.array([param]) logp += prior.compute_lnprob(param) # retrun a float return logp
+[docs]def all_lnpriors(params, priors): """ Calculates log(prior probability) of a set of parameters and a list of priors Args: params (np.array): size of N parameters priors (list): list of N prior objects corresponding to each parameter Returns: float: prior probability of this set of parameters """ logp = 0.0 for param, prior in zip(params, priors): param = np.array([param]) logp += prior.compute_lnprob(param) # return a float return logp